Sunshine Beach State High School

 Sunshine Beach State High School is a coeducational independent public secondary school based in Sunshine Beach in the local government area of the Shire of Noosa on the Sunshine Coast in Queensland, Australia.
-The school has a total enrolment of more than 1200 students per year, with an official count of 1279 students in 2017.

-Sunshine Beach State High School's current role of Principal is held by Grant Williams.
+Sunshine Beach State High School's current role of Principal is held by Anthony Swan.
 The school also consists of four Deputy Principals, one Business Services Manager, thirteen Heads of Department (one of which also holds one of the Deputy Principal roles), six Heads of Year, two Guidance Officers and one School-based Health Nurse.

-History

 Extracurricular activities

 Extracurricular activities available to students at Sunshine Beach State High School include: